Napo Wildlife Center

 Yasuni National Park was declared a UNESCO reserve in 1989 and is home to an incredible variety of flora and fauna, including 200 mammals, 565 species of birds and over 40,000 insects.
 Several trails lead through pristine terra firme forest, where 150-foot trees tower above and huge buttress roots crisscross the paths.
 Days are spent on paddle dugout canoes along tannin-rich black water creeks and lakes in search of wildlife from river otters to water-loving birds, and by night walk in the forest to observe nocturnal wildlife and canoe on the river in search of caiman and night bats with the aid of torches.
 Always accompanied by a local guide with incredible eyes for spotting wildlife and an English-speaking naturalist guide, the experience is an educational adventure.
 Unique to the lodge, there are also two clay licks within easy reach, where guests can watch hundreds of brightly colored parrots and macaws congregate in huge flocks to feed on the clay, a truly incredible spectacle.

-Guest accommodation at Napo Wildlife Center is made up of 16 comfortable thatched roof cabañas with private terraces.
-Four of the cabanas are newly built over the water, offering much larger family sized accommodations with living areas and spacious bathrooms.
+Guest accommodation at Napo Wildlife Center is made up of 20 comfortable thatched roof cabañas with private terraces.
+8 of the cabañas are suites - 4 of these have a jacuzzi and 4 are connecting, making them ideal for families.
 The cabañas are decorated with native furnishings and all have private bathroom, shower, hot water and ceiling fan.
 The cabañas are spacious and all have one king size bed and one single bed, sleeping up to 3 guests in total.

 A stay at Napo Wildlife Center is most suited to children aged over 8 years, although younger children are accepted.
 Whilst there are no formal child facilities there are lots of exciting and educational activities which are sure to appeal and the guides and local community are very friendly and welcoming towards children.